Updated on September 6, 2022

 7. Avoid Getting Water Into Your Eyes

-To avoid water getting into your eyes, close your eyes as you shower and avoid swimming in the river, lake, ocean, or pool water until you're fully recovered.
+To avoid water getting into your eyes, close your eyes as you shower.
+You should also avoid the following until you’ve fully recovered:

 8. Avoid Intense Activity

-Even when you resume under your doctor's advice, protect your eyes to prevent accidental injuries that may lead to complications.
+You should still use protective eyewear if you can resume work per your doctor’s advice.
+This will help prevent accidental injuries that may lead to complications.

 When is LASIK Not the Best Option?

-LASIK is not best for you if you:
+LASIK may not be the best for you if you:

 • Are below 18 years of age